alfolio/alfolio.github.io/_posts/2022-11-03-unity-image-editor.md

 {% endhighlight %}

 * **Gaussian and Total Weight Calculation:** The nested loops iterate over each element of the `kernel` array.
 For each element at position [y, x], it calculates the squared distance from the center of the kernel.
 The formula *x * x + y * y* calculates the squared Euclidean distance.
 Using the squared distance, it calculates the weight using the formula *Mathf.Exp(-distance / twoSigmaSquare)*.
 This weight is a measure of how much influence a pixel at that distance should have on the blurring process.
 The greater the distance, the smaller the weight.
 The calculated weight is assigned to the corresponding position in the kernel array.
+The `totalWeight` variable keeps track of the sum of all the weights in the kernel.
+This sum is used to normalize the kernel later.

 {% highlight c# %}